 Converting existing data cubes to SQL

-- Data cubes that use advanced options like
+Conversion to SQL is not possible for data cubes that use advanced options like

 Composing SQL expressions